nestris/nestris.org/README.md

 POSTGRES_DB=mydatabase
 ```

-### Building without docker
-If you would like to do some lightweight testing without Docker, you may run server, client, and postgres individually without docker.
-Otherwise, if you want to build with Docker, ignore this step and proceed to the next one.

-You will need to install Postgres locally somehow.
+### Running server or client seperately
+If you just want to run the server or client individually, you don't need docker.

 To build client with live reload: `cd client; npm start`

-(In a different terminal)
 To build server: `cd server; npm start`

+However, note that the server and client will not be able to communicate.
+You may run Postgres locally for the server though.
+If you would like to build the entire integrated application, go to the next step.

 ### Install Docker
 ```